 Several of my friends have adopted this tip and they too are pleased to use such a simple homemade garlic spread.

+Microwave the margarine until it's soft enough that you can easily stir it with a wooden spoon.
 Pour entire contents of garlic into margarine and mix well then place back in refrigerator.
 Margarine will harden back up and you'll have enough garlic butter easily for a month.

 Keep on hand for assorted recipes or to use for quick flavoring of veggies, meats, plain pasta, or bread.